-Potential donors being considered for LD-PPW are a vulnerable population because they are neurodevastated, incapacitated and near death.
+Potential donors being considered for LD-PPW are a vulnerable population because they are neuro-devastated, incapacitated and near death.
 There are additional related considerations:

-a) A mechanism is needed to ensure adequate perioperative pain management.
+- a) A mechanism is needed to ensure adequate perioperative pain management.
 Pain control would be important both during and after nephrectomy.
 After nephrectomy, it is not clear how withdrawal of ventilator support would occur.
 Would the ventilator be discontinued while the potential donor is still under anesthesia to ensure pain relief?
 This raises similar issues faced at end of life care regarding a balance between pain management and hastening death.
-Again, the doctrine of double effect may be helpful to resolve the ethical issue but some practical considerations remain.

-173 4.
-Identifying appropriate candidates for LD-PPW.

-- b) Families or surrogates should not be approached regarding LD-PPW as an option until withdrawal of support had been discussed and planned to occur within a relatively short period of time (within days, not weeks). - c) The work group discussed the importance and difficulty of assessing the probability of death after planned withdrawal of life support on a case-by-case basis. - d) The work group discussed options for presenting LD-PPW and reconciling the practices of LD-PPW and DCD.
-The decision to withdraw life support must be separated from the discussion of the options for donation, just as has been established for DCD.
-After the decision to withdraw life support is made, several approaches to discussing LD-PPW could be considered:
+Again, the doctrine of double effect may be helpful to resolve the ethical issue but some practical considerations remain. - 172 4.
+Identifying appropriate candidates for LD-PPW. - a) Families or surrogates should not be approached regarding LD-PPW as an option until withdrawal of support had been discussed and planned to occur within a relatively short period of time (within days, not weeks). - b) The work group discussed the importance and difficulty of assessing the probability of death after planned withdrawal of life support on a case-by-case basis.